shartoo/TFMandarinTTS/README.md

 # TFMandarinTTS

-A demo version of merlin with mandarin fronted to make a simple tte system.
+A demo version of merlin with mandarin fronted to make a simple tts system.

 + Merlin is too complicated for TTS noob like me, thus i want to write a simple but clear system merlin just for mandarin .